 Brands that once relied on in-person conferences have now pivoted to virtual events.
 In fact, we see 93% of event marketers planning to invest in online experiences going forward.
 The odds of online events sticking around for the long-term are high, especially now that 90% of people are now wanting to work from home permanently.

-If you’re looking to invest in live events in 2021 and beyond, then you’ll find the following virtual events best practices helpful.
+Whether you’re looking to invest in live or virtual events in 2022 and beyond, you’ll find the following 18 virtual event best practices helpful.

 What is a Virtual Event?